What’s in my pantry?

 - Sea Vegetables: These sassy sea plants are packed with marvelous minerals, including potassium, calcium and magnesium.
 It’s also one of the best sources of iodine, which is crucial to thyroid health.
 I sprinkle dulse flakes on my salads, nibble on sea veggie chips as a snack and roll up veggies and brown rice in nori sheets for some sushi.

 - Rice Crackers: The big dipper!
 Rice crackers are a crispy and delicious gluten-free option when you’re looking for something to munch on.
-I dip them in hummus, guacamole, tofu eggless salad and beyond.
+I dip them in hummus, guacamole, organic tofu eggless salad and beyond.

 - Goji Berries: Reach for goji berries next time you’re putting together a trail mix or topping your oatmeal.
 They’re lower in sugar and packed with antioxidants.